Faceby

-Faceby is a small village and civil parish in the Hambleton district of North Yorkshire, England.
+Faceby is a small village and civil parish in North Yorkshire, England.
 It is at the north-west corner of the North York Moors and near Stokesley.

 Overview

 The village is located on the north-western edge of the North York Moors National Park and is 1 km south of the A172 road, and is 6 km from the A19 to the west and 6 km from Stokesley to the north-east.